hhousni/comoromaps/README.md

 install.packages("comorosmaps")
 ```

-The development version of ozmaps may be installed directly from github.
+The development version of comorosmaps may be installed directly from
+github.

 ``` r
 devtools::install_github("hhousni/comorosmaps")